-This is a story on how to attract and hire passive high-quality candidates.
+This is a story on how to attract and hire passive candidates.
 PS!
 We at Toggl use a skills testing tool Toggl Hire for that.

 If you run a company and it’s your first time looking for new people to join your team, you’re in for a rude awakening.

 You will soon come to find out that it’s much more complicated than posting an ad on a job board and sipping on some coffee, as you sit and wait for your ideal candidate to send in their application.
 In reality, hiring is most often a long, strenuous process that requires lots of time, resources, and good luck.

 In your quest to find new coworkers, it’s a good idea to look at unexpected places.
 Instead of waiting for unemployed people to come to you, why not try and get someone who’s already employed?